Discovering Complementary Colors (with Free Color Wheel Printable)

 What Does Color Theory Mean?

-Here’s the science bit - Color theory is the actual science and art of using color.
-It helps us understand how colors interact, how they can be mixed, and how they can be combined to create picture-perfect designs.
-The color wheel is a crucial tool in color theory, helping us to visualize the relationships between colors.
+Color theory is the science and art of using color.
+When you ask “what are complementary colors,” you’re engaging with color theory.
+It helps us understand how colors interact, how to mix them, and how to pick colors that go together.
+The color wheel is a crucial tool in color theory, helping us visualize the relationships between colors.
 By understanding color theory, we can create beautiful paintings, design eye-catching posters, and even pick out the perfect outfit!

 Mixing Complementary Colors

-If you love science - you’ll love this!
-Mixing complementary colors can be an exciting experiment.
-When you mix two complementary colors, you will get a neutral color like gray or brown.
-This happens because the colors cancel each other out.
+You might think of complementary colors as belonging purely to the realm of art, but there’s a science to them as well.
+Mixing complementary colors is like any other experiment.
+When you put complementary colors together, you’ll get gray or brown thanks to the way these opposites cancel each other out.
 For example, mixing red and green paint will give you a brownish color.
 This is a fun way to explore the science of color and see how different hues interact with each other.
+It’s also a great demonstration of what complementary colors are, since it shows how them being opposites produces a tangible result.

 Basic Complementary Colors